itential/itential.deployer/docs/redis_guide.md

 # Overview

-The playbook and roles in this section install and configure Redis for the Itential Automation Platform.
+The playbook and role in this section install and configure Redis for the Itential Automation Platform.
 There is one Redis-related role:

 * `redis` – Installs Redis and performs a base configuration.
 Optionally configures authentication and replication.

-# Roles
+# Redis Role

-## Redis Role
+## Base Install

 The `redis` role performs a base install of Redis including any OS packages required.
 It will compile and install any custom SELinux profiles.
 It creates the appropriate Linux users, directories, log files, and systemd services.
 It uses a template to generate a configuration file with some potential features available in other roles commented out.
 It will start the Redis service when complete.

-### Authentication
+## Authentication

 Optionally, the `redis` role performs tasks to require authentication (username and password) when communicating with the Redis server.
 It adjusts the Redis config file and adds each of the required users and applies appropriate ACLs (see table).
 The "default" Redis user is disabled.
 It modifies the Redis config file to use the appropriate user while doing replication.
 It adjusts the Sentinel config file to enable the correct Sentinel user to monitor the redis cluster, if required.
 It disables the default user in both Redis and Redis Sentinel.